NVIDIA/spark-rapids-tools/user_tools/docs/user-tools-dataproc.md

       --cluster my-cluster-name
     ```

-If the connection to Dataproc instances cannot be established through SSH, the command will still
+If the connection to Dataproc instances cannot be established through SSH, the command will raise error.
-raise error.